lu-pl/rdfdf/README.md

 # rdfdf

-rdfdf - Functionality for *rule-based* pandas.DataFrame/rdflib.Graph conversion.
+rdfdf - Functionality for *rule-based* `pandas.DataFrame` - `rdflib.Graph` conversion.

-For representation of tabular data in rdf see Allemang, Hendler: Semnantic Web for the Working Ontologist.
+For representation of tabular data in RDF see Allemang, Hendler: Semnantic Web for the Working Ontologist.
 2011, 40ff.

 > This project is in an early stage of development and should be used with caution